 Visibility is a difficult issue for genderqueers, because our society is constructed around the gender binary, and most people think in terms of that binary- 'men' and 'women' are mutually exclusive and are opposites.
 Women are feminine and they are attracted to men, and men are masculine and they are attracted to women.
 Obviously there are loads of people who do not fit into this binary, way too many to regard us as 'anomolies' or 'mistakes'.
 And while some strides have been made thanks to the feminist and gay liberation movements, there still isn't very much room for us genderqueers.
 Thanks to pop media and television, much of the dominant society has a vague understanding of the notion of transsexuals being 'trapped in the wrong body,' which certainly does not represent . reality for all or even most transsexuals, but it at least provides some ground work for cis folks to understand why a persyn would transition from one gender to another.
-However there is very little basis for most people to understand a gender identity that is neither man nor woman, or a combination of the thousand we see them. how queer or how radical, genders people the instant we see them. gender them anyway.
+However there is very little basis for most people to understand a gender identity that is neither man nor woman, or a combination of the two.
+Everyone, no matter how queer or how radical, genders people the instant we see them.
+If someone is androgynous or blatantly not gender-normative, we gender them anyway.
 Only in the queerest of circles is it considered polite to ask someone what their PGP (preferred gender pronoun) is rather than assigning them a gender based on your own assumptions.